 *Takes Just Read It stamp out* *Stamps the cover of The Last Thing He Told Me* *Hugs book gleefully*

 This book.
 This book, you guys, was a good book.
 A really good book.
-From the first chapter you are instantly insnared by the plot – there is no time wasted.
+From the first chapter you are instantly ensnared by the plot – there is no time wasted.
 Protect her.
-Hannah’s mission; a mission given to her by her husband of one year who has abandoned her and his 16 year old daughter Bailey, for unknown reasons.
+Hannah’s mission; a mission given to her by her husband of one year who has abandoned her and his 16-year-old daughter Bailey, for unknown reasons.

-You’ll be taken on an adventure to California to Texas while you follow Hannah and Bailey on their never ending quest of finding Owen.
+You’ll be taken on an adventure from California to Texas while you follow Hannah and Bailey on their never-ending quest of finding Owen.
 Hannah’s love and fierce determination to protect Bailey never lets up.
 Even when the chances of seeing Owen again become slimmer and slimmer.

 *Kind of a spoiler in below paragraph – skip if you don’t want to know*